-Please do get in touch with Ms McNaught if you would like to discuss any of these topics prior to the children taking part in these lessons.
-The first half of this term will focus on relationship education, including those of family and friends, conflict resolution, as well as health education, including mental and physical health.
-We will have additional lessons to cover all the aspects of puberty and sex education.
+The first half of the Spring Term will focus on relationship education, including those of family and friends, conflict resolution, as well as health education, including mental and physical health.
+There will then be additional lessons to cover all the aspects of puberty and sex education.

-Ms McNaught runs a yearly webinar which reviews what will be covered in Year 6 and why.
+Ms McNaught (Head of PSHEE) runs a yearly webinar which reviews what will be covered in Year 6 and why.